Tiger Army: History

 Geoff Kresge returned to Tiger Army in early 2008 and joined Nick 13 and drummer James Meza on tours of the U.S., Canada, Australia, Japan and Europe.
 The band launched a multi-night festival, Octoberflame, in Southern California in 2008, concluding two years of touring behind Music from Regions Beyond.
 Nick launched a solo project focused on Americana/country music in 2009, making his first live solo appearance at the Stagecoach Festival in 2010 in Indio, California.
-Tiger Army continued to appear at Octoberflame each year, as well as in cities like Las Vegas, San Diego, Tempe, Costa Mesa and the MusInk Festival.
-On June 7, 2011, Nick 13 released his solo album on Sugar Hill Records.
-Tiger Army has been less active while 13 has built his solo career in the Americana world.
+On June 7, 2011, Nick 13 released a solo album on Sugar Hill Records.
+Tiger Army played an anniversary headlining show at the Orange County Fair in 2011 and continued to appear at Octoberflame, as well as in cities like Las Vegas, San Diego, Tempe, Costa Mesa and the MusInk Festival.

-Tiger Army played their largest standalone headlining show to date at the Orange County Fair in 2011.
-In March/April 2012, the band performed two shows in Southern California and one in Las Vegas dubbed "Spring Forward."
-Octoberflame V followed with six shows in five cities.
-In December 2012, Tiger Army announced "Spring Forward 2013," which took place in March 2013 in San Diego, Ventura, CA and Las Vegas.
-The band played a radio show in Arizona around the same time.

-Octoberflame VI took place in October 25 and 26, 2013 at City National Grove of Anaheim.
-The two back-to-back shows were advertised as Tiger Army's last shows of 2013.
-The Octoberflame events have become known for varied set lists that explore deep cuts and cover songs, special guests and diverse support acts running the gamut of rock, alt-rock, punk, hardcore, psychobilly, industrial, rockabilly and more.

-In February 2014, Geoff Kresge announced he would be leaving Tiger Army via a lengthy statement on his Facebook page.

-In June 2014, Nick 13 announced that writing for a new Tiger Army album was underway via the band's Facebook page.
-After announcing that live performances including the annual Octoberflame dates would be on hold for 2014 to focus on preparing for the album, the return of Octoberflame (VII) for 2015 was announced in June, with tickets sold out by early July.
-Beginning with the 2015 Octoberflame shows, which showcased material from the Ghost Tigers Rise album, drummer Mike Fasano rejoined the band on a full-time basis.
-Tiger Army released their fifth studio album, V •••–, on May 20, 2016, on Luna Tone Records/Rise Records.

-On June 22, 2018, the band released a three-song EP, Dark Paradise, which featured covers of Lana Del Rey's "Dark Paradise" and the Chantays' instrumental "Pipeline."
+In June 2014, Nick 13 announced that a new Tiger Army album was being written, preventing them from playing Octoberflame that year.
+Drummer Mike Fasano played as a guest drummer on tracks from Ghost Tigers Rise at 2015's Octoberflame, then joined the band full time.
+Tiger Army released its fifth studio album, V •••–, on May 20, 2016, on Luna Tone Records/Rise Records.
+Dave Roe played upright bass on the album, then was replaced by Djordje Stijepovic for the 2018 three-song EP, Dark Paradise, which features covers of Lana Del Rey's "Dark Paradise" and the Chantays' instrumental "Pipeline".

 Tiger Army's sixth full-length studio album, Retrofuture, was released on September 13, 2019, on Luna Tone Records/Rise Records.
-The following month, the band played two sold-out shows at the Wiltern in Los Angeles for Octoberflame X; supporting acts included Brian Fallon (formerly of the Gaslight Anthem), the Delta Bombers, Wayne Hancock, and 8 Kalacas.
+The following month, the band played two sold-out shows at the Wiltern Theatre in L.A. for Octoberflame X; supporting acts included Brian Fallon (formerly of the Gaslight Anthem), the Delta Bombers, Wayne Hancock, and 8 Kalacas.